 4. Stereo Systems

-You guessed it, if cats loathe the sounds of video games and loud TVs, they certainly won’t be fans of stereos.
-Better to listen to your favorite music with your headphones and reserve your sophisticated stereos for special occasions!
+You guessed it, if cats loathe the sounds of video games and loud TVs, they won’t be fans of stereos.
+It’s better to listen to your favorite music with your headphones and reserve your sophisticated stereos for special occasions!

 5. House Parties

 The parties you throw at your house are the death toll of noise pollution for your feline.
 Events like this bring together all the conditions and noises that will drive your cat crazy, forcing him to retreat to a small space to hide.
-So, if you are planning a house party and you know it will be loud with a group of guests, you will need to block out a quiet area in the house where your cat can retreat.
+So, if you are planning a house party and know it will be loud with a group of guests, you must block out a quiet area in the house where your cat can retreat.

 Why Are Cats So Annoyed by Loud Sounds?